Doctors Note Logo

 can lower hemoglobin and red blood cells.
 Iron deficiency is one of the most common causes of abnormal CBC blood test results worldwide.

-If you're experiencing symptoms like unexplained fatigue, weakness, pale skin, or dizziness alongside low hemoglobin results, you can use Ubie's free AI-powered Anemia Symptom Checker to help identify whether your symptoms align with anemia before your next doctor's visit.
+If you're experiencing symptoms like unexplained fatigue, weakness, pale skin, or dizziness alongside low hemoglobin results, you can check your symptoms with Ubie's free Anemia Symptom Checker to better understand what your body may be telling you and help prepare for a more informed conversation with your doctor.

 4. Medications